top of page

 Writer's pictureStephen Turban

 If you are a determined high school student, you should consider doing an internship.
-Internships in high school are very advantageous as they showcase your ability to supplement your theoretical knowledge with practical application - a skill that admission officers highly value!
+Internships in high school are a good idea because they showcase your ability to supplement your theoretical knowledge with practical application - a skill that admission officers highly value!

-We have curated a list of the 11 best internships across the board.
-Each of these internships is extremely prestigious and will be a great addition to any college application.
-We have taken internships in various subjects - from aerospace engineering to journalism and even marine biology!
+We have curated a list of the 11 best internships for high schoolers across the board.
+Each of these internships is prestigious and will be a great addition to any college application.
+We have included internships in various subjects - from aerospace engineering to journalism and even marine biology.

 If you would like to know more about internships in a specific subject area, you can take a look at our other pieces, where we cover opportunities in biology and marine biology, architecture, law, and psychology!